Pore-Scale Modelling and Imaging

 Quantification of connectivity of non-wetting phase ganglia in (quasi) steady-state two-phase flow

 Direct simulation of two-phase flow through porous media at at small scales

 The Imperial College Consortium on Pore-Scale Modelling and Imaging uses innovative methods to image rock samples at micron resolution, and the fluids within the pore spaces, at reservoir conditions of temperature and pressure.
 These images are analysed in combination with averaged measurements of pressure differential to obtain both a pore-scale understanding of displacement processes as well as averaged properties, such as relative permeability, curvatures, contact angles, interfacial areas, connectivity and capillary pressure.
 The second main strand of our research is to develop a suite of modelling tools – including direct simulation and pore network modelling – to interpret and predict our results, and to explore behaviour outside the range of conditions studied experimentally.
 We study multiphase flow in porous media, the effects of wettability and reactive transport.

 - Six-monthly project meetings.

 Current group members

-Yihuai Zhang, Post-doctoral researcher – pore-scale imaging and experiments.
+Sati Asli Gundogar, Post-doctoral researcher – pore-scale modelling and analysis

 Funding from a consortium of companies is requested at a level of £30,000 per year.
 The Consortium at present has support from the following companies: